 - In the end, the following is our output.

-5. Combination of NOT, IF, and ISBLANK Functions to Find If Excel Cell is Not Blank
+5. Applying the NOT, IF, and ISBLANK Functions to Find If Excel Cell is Not Blank

 Till now, in this article, we have discussed only how to recognize blank cells.
 However, depending on the status of the blank cell we can reach a conclusion.
 For example, we have a dataset containing fruit names, quantity, and delivery dates.
 Here, fruits that are delivered have the value in the ‘Delivery Date’ column.
 Now if we want to find out whether a particular fruit is ‘Delivered’ or not, we can use a combination of the NOT, IF, and ISBLANK functions.